AxisCommunications/acap-runtime/README.md

 - [parameter-api-python][parameter-api-python]

-The following examples use the ACAP Runtime containerized version to use the Machine learning API service:
+The following example use the ACAP Runtime containerized version to use the Machine learning API service:

 - [minimal-ml-inference][minimal-ml-inference]

 ## Building ACAP Runtime